james-99k/git-skill-check/README.md

 ## Follow to the instructions written below
 Answer to the questions and push your answer

-① What is your favorite food?
+???
+What is your favorite food?

-A.
+A. Beef steak

-② What is your favorite movie?
+???
+What is your favorite movie?

-A.
+A. Fireproof

-③ What is your favorite proverb?
+???
+What is your favorite proverb?

-A.
+A. N/A

 After you have pushed your answer.
 Checkout to branch `chapter-2` for the skill check.